-This document supplements NIST Interagency or Internal Report 8286, Integrating Cybersecurity and Enterprise Risk Management (ERM), by providing additional detail regarding risk guidance, identification, and analysis.
-This report offers examples and information to illustrate risk tolerance, risk appetite, and methods for determining risks in that context.
-To support the development of an Enterprise Risk Register, this report describes documentation of various scenarios based on the potential impact of threats and vulnerabilities on enterprise assets.
-Documenting the likelihood and impact of various threat events through cybersecurity risk registers integrated into an enterprise risk profile helps to later prioritize and communicate enterprise cybersecurity risk response and monitoring.
+- 2 This document supplements NIST Interagency Report 8286, Integrating Cybersecurity and - 3 Enterprise Risk Management (ERM), by providing additional detail regarding risk guidance, - 4 identification, and analysis.
+This report offers examples and information to illustrate risk - 5 tolerance, risk appetite, and methods for determining risks in that context.
+To support the - 6 development of an Enterprise Risk Register, this report describes documentation of various - 7 scenarios based on the potential impact of threats and vulnerabilities on enterprise assets. - 8 Documenting the likelihood and impact of various threat events through cybersecurity risk - 9 registers integrated into an enterprise risk profile helps to later prioritize and communicate - 10 enterprise cybersecurity risk response and monitoring.
+This document has been updated to - 11 reflect changes in other NIST documentation (IR 8286 series, SP 800-221/221A, and - 12 Cybersecurity Framework 2.0 [CSF]).

-Keywords
+13 Keywords

-cybersecurity risk management; cybersecurity risk measurement; cybersecurity risk register; enterprise risk management (ERM); enterprise risk profile.
+- 14 cybersecurity risk management; cybersecurity risk measurement; cybersecurity risk register; - 15 enterprise risk management (ERM); enterprise risk profile.